Consumer Medicine Information

 Things you must not do

-Side effects from stopping treatment with venlafaxine may include:
+Side effects from stopping treatment with venlafaxine suddenly may include headache,

 Things to be careful of